 - Human rights and social justice advocate.

-Our students have the opportunity to learn from prominent people in the law, human rights, social policy and justice fields through our public lectures and seminar series.
-Keynote presenters have included legal identities such as Ms Raelene Webb QC, President, National Native Title Tribunal, Mr Walter Sofronoff, Queen's Counsel and Professor Rosalind Croucher AM, President of the Australian Law Reform Commission since 2009.
+Students have the opportunity to learn from prominent people in the law, human rights, social policy and justice.
+For example, our public lectures and seminar series have been presented by luminaries such as Ms Raelene Webb QC (President of the National Native Title Tribunal, Mr Walter Sofronoff QC, and Professor Rosalind Croucher AM (President of the Australian Law Reform Commission).

 Southern Cross Model is a better way to learn